+The appliance has a built in fallback server that uses NGINX.
 The local fallback page can be modified using the WebUI menu option: Maintenance > Fallback Page

-'''

-FALLBACK PAGE

-<html>

-<head>

-<title>The page is temporarily unavailable</title>

-<stvle>

-body { font-family: Tahoma, Verdana, Arial, sans-serif; }

-</style>

-</head>

-<body bgcolor="white" text="black">

-10

-11

-The page you are looking for is temporarily unavailable.

-Please try again later.

-(WUI port reminder 9080)

-14

-15

-16

-17

-</body>

-18

-19

-'''
+<html> <head> <title>The page is temporarily unavailable</title> з <style> body { font-family: Tahoma, Verdana, Arial, sans-serif; } </style> 6 </head> <body bgcolor="white" text="black"> 8 9 10 11 The page you are looking for is temporarily unavailable.
+12 Please try again later.
+13 (WUI port reminder 9080) 14 15 16 17 </body> 18 </html> 19 20

-- The local fallback server is an NGINX instance that by default listens on port 9081 - If a layer 4 VIP is added that listens on port 80, NGINX is automatically configured to listen on ports 9081 & 80 - You can use any valid HTML for the default page, simply copy and paste the required HTML into the Fallback Page using the Maintenance menu
+- The local fallback server is an NGINX instance that by default listens on port 9081 - If a layer 4 VIP is added that listens on port 80, NGINX is automatically configured to listen on ports 9081 & 80 - You can use any valid HTML for the default page, simply copy and paste the required HTML into the Fallback Page - If you are using the load balancer for your holding page and your Real Servers are all offline then the local NGINX server is exposed to hacking attempts, if you are concerned about this you can change the fallback server to be one of your internal servers